 Students pay current Wake Forest tuition and housing fees to their account on the Home Campus before departure.
 Students are responsible for airfare, additional travel, books and other personal expenses.
 Several travel scholarships are available through the Center for Global Programs and Studies.

 Spring and Fall Semesters.
 Students attend only one semester.

 The Program Director at the Home Campus

-Peter Kairoff, Professor of Music, is the Director of the Venice Program, and would be happy to answer any questions: firstname.lastname@example.org
+Alessandra Von Burg, Professor of Communication, is the Director of the Venice Program, and would be happy to answer any questions: firstname.lastname@example.org

 General Information About the Courses Offered at Venice Campus

 The courses taken during the semester programs in Venice are part of the Wake Forest curriculum and are evaluated as such.
 All classes are taught in English, except the Italian language courses, which are taught in the target language.
 Descriptions are available from the university bulletin.
 Local professors are provided with a description of grades published in the Wake Forest undergraduate bulletin and use the American grading system.
 The grades are reported to the Office of the Registrar.